Karl Taube: Career

 Field research undertaken during the course of his career include a number of assignments on archaeological, linguistic and ethnological projects conducted in the Chiapas highlands, Yucatán Peninsula, central Mexico, Honduras and most recently, Guatemala.
 As of 2003, Taube has served as Project Iconographer for the Proyecto San Bartolo, co-directed by William Saturno and Monica Urquizu.
 His primary role was to interpret the murals of Pinturas Structure Sub-1, dating to the first century B.C.
 In 2004, Taube co-directed an archaeological project documenting previously unknown sources of "Olmec Blue" jadeite in eastern Guatemala.
 Taube has also investigated pre-Columbian sites in Ecuador and Peru.

 Themes

 Taube's two most important books are "The Major Gods of Ancient Yucatan" (1992) and "Olmec Art at Dumbarton Oaks" (2004).
 The former one restudied the Maya deities of the three codices and aligned them with the deities of the Classic Period.
-The two-part study of the San Bartolo murals (2005, 2010), although listing several authors, could be considered his third main publication, in asfar as it concerns the Late-Preclassic iconography of the maize god and the hero Hunahpu.
+The two-part study of the San Bartolo murals (2005, 2010), although listing several authors, could be considered his third main publication, insofar as it concerns the Late-Preclassic iconography of the maize god and the hero Hunahpu.